melkypie/resource-packs/README.md

 ## Change log

+### 1.3.2
+- Quite a lot of changes to arceuus spelbook due to the rework
+- Added the ge cancel offer button
+- Added the special attack bar coloring
+- Added a discord invite link to the resource packs hub panel
+- Some sprites had been changed by Jagex at some point, the changes are pretty minor.

+More info on sprites added can be seen [here](https://github.com/melkypie/resource-packs/commit/81b665d438d7835a24563572e4f9a7edf84953c4)

 ### 1.3.0
 - Added medium tabs in the bond pouch interface
 - Added the side tabs in the new options interface